-Local restrictions support grant (for businesses closed due to the four week national lockdown in November)
+Local restrictions support grant (for businesses closed due to the national lockdowns)

-This grant is to support businesses that were trading and providing direct, in-person services from their premises but were required to close for 28 days between 5 November and 2 December 2020, due to the national restrictions imposed by the government.
+This grant is to support businesses that were trading and providing direct, in-person services from their premises but were required to close during the November lockdown or from 31 December onwards, due to the national restrictions imposed by the government.

-Businesses providing direct in-person services from their premises that have been required to close by the government:
+Businesses providing direct in-person services from their premises that have been required to close by the government may be eligible for a closed business grant from 16 February – 31 March 2021:

 - non-essential retail